 The downtown area is known as “Lakeland’s living room” renowned for its brick architecture, antiquing, and craft breweries.
 Lakeland is also the corporate home of Publix, the most beloved grocery store chain among Southerners.

-Whether it’s strolling through historic downtown, visiting a museum, or taking in nature, let us help you discover the best Lakeland attractions for you and your family.
+Whether it’s strolling through historic downtown, visiting a museum, or taking in nature, let us help you discover the best things to do in Lakeland FL!

 One of the most relaxing things to do in Lakeland is to pay a visit to Hollis Garden, a 1.2-acre lakefront botanical garden full of neoclassical architecture.

 An intimate “secret garden” with plenty of secluded spots of shade and benches, Hollis Garden is adorned with intricate flower beds, public art, and decorative fountains.
 You can see over 10,000 flowers, trees, and ornamental shrubs here!